mikaalnaik/beach/README.md

-Welcome to the Beach Monorepo!
+Welcome to the Toronto Beach App Monorepo!